extremelystiff/ISSL/README.md

 - **One-Click Server Launch**: With just a single click, you can launch your Insurgency: Sandstorm server and start playing with your friends or community.
 - **Easy Server Configuration**: The web interface provides a simple and intuitive way to configure your server settings, including game mode, map rotation, player count, and more.
-- **Comprehensive Map Cycle Management**: The built-in Map Cycle Configuration tool enables you to customize your map rotation by selecting specific scenarios for each map.
 - **Mutators and Mods Support**: Enhance your gameplay by enabling various mutators and mods directly from the web interface, adding new challenges and experiences to your server.
 - **Server Configuration Presets**:
  - **Create Presets**: Configure your server settings and click the "Save Preset" button to create a new preset with a custom name.